Updated May 23, 2023

-Below are the lists of points; describe the key differences between 2D vs 3D Shapes:
+Below are the lists of points that describe the key differences between 2D vs 3D Shapes:

-- The basic key difference between 2D and 3D Shapes is an axis that is 90 degrees from the other two axes.
+- The key difference between 2D and 3D Shapes is an axis 90 degrees from the other two axes.

-- The number of surfaces and edges are more in 3D shape compared to 2D shapes.
+- 3D shapes have a greater number of surfaces and edges compared to 2D shapes.

-- When we want to explain any product through 2D shapes, then we have to draw the number of views like front view, top view, side view, and bottom view.
-Sometimes we have to draw more views depend upon the product, but in 3D view, we can clear the objective view of the customer in a single view.
+- When explaining any product through 2D shapes, we must draw several views like the front, top, side, and bottom views.
+Sometimes we have to draw more views depending upon the product, but in 3D view, we can clear the objective view of the customer in a single view.

-- Basically, when we draw a sectional view or a detailed view of any part, small features and hidden features are highlighted using 2D shapes.
+- When drawing a sectional or detailed view of any part, we highlight small and hidden features using 2D shapes.
 In 3D shapes, this detailing is not possible.

-- Shadow of any object drawn on drawing paper isn’t possible to show when we draw in 2D shape drawing.
-As that show reflects in another degree or third axes, namely Z. To show the shadow, we need is to be drawn in 3D always.
+- When drawing objects on paper in 2D, it is not possible to depict their shadows.
+That show reflects in another degree or third axes, namely Z. To display the shadow, it is necessary to draw it in 3D consistently.

-- 2D shapes show the primary effect like raw shapes available squares, pentagon, hexagon, etc., which helps to draw any complex shapes in the software’s while drawing any 2D shape.
-Instead, in 3D, we can make use of these squares n pentagon but couldn’t accumulate all together.
+- 2D shapes show the primary effect like raw shapes available squares, pentagons, hexagons, etc., which helps to draw any complex shapes in the software while drawing any 2D shape.
+Instead, in 3D, we can use these squares n the Pentagon but can’t accumulate them all together.

 Below is the topmost comparison between 2D vs 3D Shapes: